Skip to content

 A phase with no depends_on is a root phase — it starts immediately when the pipeline runs.
 Every workflow must have at least one root phase.

-Commands are shell commands attached to gate, hug, and exec phases.
+Commands are shell commands attached to gate and standard phases.
 Each command runs as a subprocess — exit code 0 means pass, non-zero means fail.

 commands: